 George acts both led and unled in a broad range of employment matters.
 His experience includes Employment Tribunal claims for unfair dismissal, wrongful dismissal, whistleblowing, holiday pay, deductions from wages, equal pay, direct and indirect discrimination (involving a range of protected characteristics), harassment and victimisation.
 He also has experience of judicial mediation; TUPE; employment status and IR35 issues; pensions disputes; appeals to the EAT; and High Court wrongful dismissal, partnership, employee competition and share option litigation.
 In addition to his discrimination work in the context of employment, George acts for and against service providers in County Court discrimination claims; for details, please see the "Discrimination" section of his CV.

-George is ranked in Chambers & Partners (Employment: band 5) and Legal 500 (Employment: rising star), and has been shortlisted for Employment Junior of the Year at the Legal 500 Bar Awards.
+George is ranked in Chambers & Partners (Employment: band 5) and Legal 500 (Employment: band 3), and has been shortlisted for Employment Junior of the Year at the Legal 500 Bar Awards.

 Highlights of George's experience include the following: